mltConsEcol/WebsiteFiles/content/about/index.md

 Masters of Science (2010) Texas A&amp;M
 University, Department of Wildlife and Fisheries, Advised by Dr. Lee Fitzgerald.
-Thesis Title: *A Translocated Population of the St. Croix Ground Lizard: Analyzing its Detection Probability and Investigating Its Impacts on the Local Prey Base* (<a href="Treglia 2010_Thesis.pdf">Click Here to view as a PDF</a>)
+Thesis Title: *A Translocated Population of the St. Croix Ground Lizard: Analyzing its Detection Probability and Investigating Its Impacts on the Local Prey Base* (<a href="Treglia2010_Thesis.pdf">Click Here to view as a PDF</a>)

 Bachelors of Science (2007) Cornell University, Department of Natural Resources.